Hale's Location Golf Course

 Clubhouse: Opened in 1990, the clubhouse is located in the White Mountain Hotel.

-Restaurant/Lounge: The Ledges dining room offers an award-winning menu, panoramic dining, piano entertainment on the weekends and outstanding service.
-Serving breakfast, lunch (May through October), and Dinner daily with a Seafood Buffet every Friday night and a Grand Brunch on Sundays from 9:00 am – 1:00 pm.
+Restaurant/Lounge: The Ledges Restaurant offers an award-winning menu, panoramic dining, piano entertainment on the weekends and outstanding service.
+Serving breakfast, lunch (May through October), and Dinner daily with a Seafood Fest every Friday night and a Grand Brunch on Sundays from 9:00 am – 1:00 pm.
 Tullamore Tavern offers the full dining menu, as well as, appetizers and pub fare, along with a full liquor license.

 Lodging Property: Nestled beneath White Horse Ledge, the White Mountain Hotel and Resort offers 80 deluxe rooms, tavern, dining room, lockers, full fitness center, year-round outdoor heated swimming pool and Jacuzzi, Finnish saunas, game room and a tennis court.